 We’ll explain everything you need to know to embrace this upcoming change, including:

-- Full details on Google’s announcement of what’s changing.
+- Full details on the announcements from Google and Microsoft of what’s changing.

 - What expanded text ads are.